Festusdisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of the /etc/passwd file
+dispay the content of /etc/passwd /etc/hosts